burt23/blackjack/README.md

-Program simuates a game of blackjack.
+A fully strategic game of blackjack that is played entirely in the bash/command line.
 ===